| Title: | Data Handling and Analysis in Macroecology |

 This function basically facilitates the use of

-on a PresenceAbsence
+terra::distance on a PresenceAbsence object, allowing also

-the user to have directly a dist
+the user to have directly a dist object.
+The distance is always

 expressed in meter if the coordinate reference system is